intel/zephyr.js/docs/ocf.md

 ### Client.update
 `Promise<Resource> update(Resource resource);`

-Update a remote resource properties.
+Update remote resource properties.

 The `resource` parameter should contain a `deviceId` for the resource to update.
 The `properties` parameter will be sent to the resource and updated.

-Returns a Promise which resolves to a resource `Resource` containing the updated properties.
+Returns a promise which resolves to a resource `Resource` containing the updated properties.

 ### Client.getPlatformInfo